Davidpereira2803/imposter-hunt/README.md

----
-layout: default
-title: How to Play
----

-#### (v1.0.2) What is new?
-* Add civilian elimination modal
-* Correct and complete the languages locale, to be complete
-* Restrucutre the main homepage

-#### (v1.0.3) What is new?
-* Add view role feature during the round (based on my own feedback)
-* Redesigned the structure of the AI Topics Generator Screen (based on reddit feedback)
-* Improved the text inside buttons, depending on the language
-* Improve homescreen (Add more information about the game)

-#### (v1.0.4) What is new?
-* Restructure home screen -> add quick access to topic generator
-* Clarify minimum number of players (based on reddit feedback)
-* Add Italian & Spanish as languages
-* **NEW: Special Roles System** - Added Jester and Sheriff roles (requires 4+ players)
-* **NEW: Jester Role** - Win by getting voted out!
-Act suspicious and trick others into eliminating you
-* **NEW: Sheriff Role** - Inspect one player's role during the round to help civilians find the imposter
-* Redesigned role reveal screen with distinct colors and icons for all roles
-* Improved round screen with discrete timer controls (icon-only buttons inside timer)
-* Enhanced voting system to handle Jester win condition
-* Added role-specific missions and objectives for better gameplay clarity
-* Improved UI consistency across all game screens

-#### (v1.0.5) What is new?
-* BUG: Fix homescreen topic information bar
-* BUG: Fix imposter guess
-* Update Tutorial

-### (v1.0.6) What is new?
-* First Production release

 # How to Play Imposter Hunt

 **Imposter Hunt** is a fast-paced social deduction game where players try to uncover who among them is the imposter — all on a single shared device.